Results of the Work – 3/30/16

 http://www.razoo.com/story/Third-Watch-Ministries-Nfp

-So thanks for your prayers for the ministry and for Evangelism today if you had a chance.
-God blessed the work and 5 people prayed to receive Jesus this week.
+So thanks so much for your prayers for the ministry and for evangelism today if you had a chance God blessed.

 In Him,